-At the treatment facilities the potential hazard posed by the health-care waste is to reduced, while endeavouring to protect the environment.
+At the treatment facilities the potential hazard posed by the health-care waste is reduced, while endeavouring to protect the environment.
 The SOP recommends the equipment to be used at particular Health Care Facilities as follows:

-Treatment facility Health Care Facility Types Reasons Modern pyrolitic incinerators Referral hospitals, Regional hospitals, other Hospitals, Local Authorities NGO Health Centres fairly low installation cost fairly low operating skills requirements Local incinerators (built with local material) Major Health Centres, Minor Health Centres, Private Health Centres NGO Health Centres Public Health Units very low installation cost small quantities of HCW produced in these facilities; Stabilized concrete lined pits Major Health Centres, Minor Health Centres, NGO Health Centres Public Health Units home based care very low HCW production Open pit burning Major Health Centres, Minor Health Centres, NGO Health Centres Public Health Units home based care Where no Municipal landfill is available very low HCW production
+Treatment facility Health Care Facility Types Reasons Modern pyrolitic incinerators Referral hospitals, District hospitals, other Hospitals, Local Authorities NGO Health Centres fairly low installation cost fairly low operating skills requirements Local incinerators (built with local material) Health Centres, Private Health Centres NGO Health Centres very low installation cost small quantities of HCW produced in these facilities; Stabilized concrete lined pits Health Centres, NGO Health Centres home based care very low HCW production Open pit burning Health Centres, NGO Health Centres home based care Where no Municipal landfill is available very low HCW production

-At some facilities the Stabilized concrete lined pit is located directly below the incinerator and serves the purpose of handling the ashes from the incineration and also pathological waste.
+At some facilities the Stabilized concrete lined pit can be located directly below the incinerator and will serve the purpose of handling the ashes from the incineration and also pathological waste.

 The SOP also covers Occupational Health and safety.
-The Occupational Health and safety procedure ensures that all people in the HCWM chain, who at any point handle or come into contact with HCRW, are protected as much as possible by suitable prophylaxis, medical surveillance, and an efficient response to workplace injuries or accidents when they occur, avoiding recurrence as far as reasonably practicable.
+The Occupational Health and safety procedure ensures that all people in the ICWM chain, who at any point handle or come into contact with HCRW, are protected as much as possible by suitable prophylaxis, medical surveillance, and an efficient response to workplace injuries or accidents when they occur, avoiding recurrence as far as reasonably practicable.

 The other Standard Operating Procedures that are considered include Waste quantification, Hand Hygiene, Decontamination of general surfaces, spillage management and mercury waste management.
-The basic tenet of all the SOPs are to serve as a framework for providing direction and structure in the proper management of HCW, thereby supplementing and complementing the National Health Care waste Management Policy and the National Health care waste management Plan.
+The basic tenet of all the SOPs are to serve as a framework for providing direction and structure in the proper management of HCW, thereby supplementing and complementing the National Health Care waste Management Policy and the National Infection Control and waste management Plan (ICWMP).
 The SOPs provide further procedural detail for subjects covered in the policy documents and in general provide the user with:

 - written documentation of best practice,

-- relates the what, how, when, why, and who,
+- the what, how, when, why, and who,

 - a foundation for:

 - work instructions,

 - staff training,

 - corrective action and discipline and

 - Performance review.